When people think about the size of a phone they tend to think in screen sizes, but really it’s the overall dimensions that matter most.

 Importantly, it’s also the most powerful 4-inch iPhone available, and is easier to find than the now-discontinued iPhone 5S.

-The iPhone SE might not quite be the best compact phone you can buy, thanks to its big brother, but if you want something truly tiny it’s hard to beat.
+The iPhone SE isn't quite the best compact iPhone you can buy, thanks to its big brothers, but if you want something truly tiny it’s hard to beat.

 Read the full iPhone SE review